1.1 The Union shall be called the "Somerset Golf Union"

 16.2 The Competitions Sub-Committee shall have power to co-opt other persons to assist with the business of the Competitions Sub-Committee.

 The Executive Committee shall have power to arrange matches with other Counties and either to select teams or to appoint a Selection Sub-Committee for this purpose.

-b.
-The Inter Club Championships shall be decided annually in such manner as the Executive Committee may decide.
+20.2 The Inter Club Championships shall be decided annually in such manner as the Executive Committee may decide.

-i.
-He must be of Amateur Status as defined by the Royal and Ancient Golf Club of St Andrews
+20.4 He must be of Amateur Status as defined by the Royal and Ancient Golf Club of St Andrews

-ii.
-He must be a member of an Affiliated Club in the County Union or must have been born in the County and be a member of an Affiliated Club in another County.
+20.5 He must be a member of an Affiliated Club in the County Union or must have been born in the County and be a member of an Affiliated Club in another County.

-iii.
-He shall not have competed in the Championship of another County or played in a team representing another County during the previous twelve months unless specifically approved by the Somerset Golf Union Executive Committee and that the player and County have received the written authority of the County for whom the player last played.
-A player belonging to more than one Club in the County can only represent his home Club in any calendar year.
-That is the Club nominated by him for handicap purposes before 31st January of the year in which the Competition is played.
+20.6 He shall not have competed in the Championship of another County or played in a team representing another County during the previous twelve months unless specifically approved by the Somerset Golf Union Executive Committee and that the player and County have received the written authority of the County for whom the player last played.
+If a player is a member of more than one SGU affiliated club, he may only represent one SGU club in County Championships and or County Inter-Club Knockouts during any calendar year (1st January – 31st December) Having represented one SGU club during the calendar year the player cannot represent any other SGU club during the same calendar year.